icornelius/boethius2019/collection-questions.md

 what signs of use (annotations, etc.) do you find? what parts of the *Consolation* received attention from annotators?

-if there is an 'incipit', 'explicit' or colophon, what information does it supply?
+if there is an *incipit*, *explicit* or colophon, what information does it supply?

 ## for printed books